 To learn more running successful email marketing campaigns, check out The Amazingly Effective Email Guide.

-Action Steps for You
+Digital Marketing Channel Steps for You

 There’s no point in getting all the way to the bottom of an in-depth blog post unless you walk away with action steps, right?

-Here are a few things you can do to make sure you leverage digital marketing as much as possible for your business:
+Here are a few things you can do to make sure you leverage digital marketing channels as much as possible for your business:

 - Dive in: The best way to understand digital marketing is to use digital marketing.
 So, the next time you see an online display ad, or a video ad, or a mobile display ad, click through and analyze the experience.
 Did you walk away with a better impression of the brand?
 Did you fill out a form on a landing page?
 Track your results and see what you like and don’t like about each experience.